Your Guide to Recreating Elements of the Interstellar Demo for WordPress

 In order to make it really easy to replicate the home page, we included two layout presets for the home page with the theme.
 The first, Home - Particles includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.
 If you downloaded the theme and not a RocketLauncher, this is the best option for you if you want a copy of the front page with minimal effort.

 The other preset is called Home - Positions and this is used in our demo by default in the RocketLauncher.
 This option creates widget positions which give you a little more flexibility to swap out demo particles with standard WordPress widgets.
 Keep in mind that this Layout Preset will not fill in the Gantry 5 Particle widgets, only the widget positions we used in the layout for the demo.
 We've included this documentation to help you recreate specific elements if you opt to go with this layout preset on an existing site.

 You can access the presets by selecting Load in the Layout Manager.

 You can then simply find the default outline and select the dark blue Duplicate button to create a new one based on the default outline used by your site.
-This will create an override, or Style.
+This will create an outline, or Style.
 This outline can have its own layout, style, and settings preferences.

 It would be a good idea for organization to name this outline something like Interstellar - Home as it would be used only for the front page of your site.
-In our own Demo and in the RocketLauncher we have named this Style Interstellar - Demo instead of Interstellar - Home.

 Interstellar has its own built-in Menu Editor which takes full advantage of WordPress's menu system, taking your WordPress menus and enhancing them before passing them to visitors on the front end.
 Any changes made in the Menu Editor will only affect the way it appears to the visitor, and not the way WordPress sees or uses it.